jaredlknowlton81/LIOS---Opensource/README.md

 Emerging organization

-As concepts become more stable and their roles become clearer, they can graduate from the exploratory root into more deliberate categories:
+As concepts become more stable and their roles become clearer, they can graduate from the exploratory root into more deliberate

-repository/
-│
-├── structures/    # What the system is and how it is organized ├── knowledge/     # What has been learned, understood, or established ├── examples/      # Concrete applications and demonstrations ├── skills/        # Repeatable methods and procedures │
-├── src/
-│   └── lios/      # LIOS implementation
-│
-├── docs/          # Supporting documentation
-├── tests/         # Tests and validation
-│
-├── CLAUDE.md
-├── AGENTS.md
-└── README.md

 These categories are not merely folders.
 They represent different stages and roles within the knowledge system: